seancabrera/mws-restaurant-stage-1/README.md

 For Python3, use:
 `python3 -m http.server 8000`

-If running Python3 on Sindows, use:
+If running Python3 on Windows, use:
 `python -m http.server 8000`

 ## Leaflet.js and Mapbox: